TurnTable: History

-On 12 September 2022, Ayomide Oriowo announced the exit of Adeayo Adebiyi, the Co-Editor-in-chief of TurnTable.
+On 12 September 2022, Ayomide Oriowo announced the departure of Adeayo Adebiyi, the co-editor-in-chief of TurnTable.

 News publishing

 TurnTable publishes a news website and a yearly magazine that covers music, and entertainment.
 It covers news, charts, interviews, and music reviews, but its major influential creation is the TurnTable charts.
 The charts track music airplay (radio, and television), and digital streaming.
 The TurnTable Top 50 chart of the top streamed and selling songs was introduced in 2020.
 On 31 March 2022, it announce the expansion of the Top 50 into 100.
 On 11 July 2022, it released it first issue of the TurnTable Nigeria Top 100.
 The website includes the TurnTable charts, news separated by chart news, and genre.
 Its print magazine sections include: